The Wrath of Kon

 • Delete any blank body paragraphs above or below the title.
 Each chapter should start with a single Title paragraph, then the body text.
 Don’t add a bunch of blank paragraphs to add space.

 • Click on a Title.
-In Format (upper right button) go to Style tab, and set After Paragraph to the point size of your Body style (probably 11)
+In Format (upper right button) go to Style tab, and set After Paragraph to the point size of your Body style (probably 11 or 12).
+Or you can make this 48 or 64 if you want a big gap between the title and the first paragraph.

 • The Before Paragraph doesn’t work for the first paragraph in a section.
 (But you can use Pages on your phone!
 It’s great!)

-• A hack: Go to Layout tab.
+• A hack to fix this: Go to Layout tab.
 In Borders & Rules, set a top border of a single line.
 Make it 70 pt wide, then set its color to white.
 Select the top position, then put in an offset of 50pt.
 (If you could simply make this offset 130pt, that would be great, but you can’t for some damn reason.)

 • After fixing the title once, make sure to update the Title style (a button will appear next to it when you make changes) so changes percolate to the rest of your Titles.